Public hearings of the United States House Select Committee on the January 6 Attack: Fox News alternate coverage during hearing

-Instead of airing the hearing live, Fox News broadcast Tucker Carlson Tonight and Hannity without commercial breaks for the entire two-hour hearing.
+Instead of airing the hearing live, the Fox broadcast network stuck with repeats of its regularly scheduled programming, while Fox News broadcast Tucker Carlson Tonight and Hannity without commercial breaks for the entire two-hour hearing.
 During Carlson's show, he repeated false claims about FBI involvement, stating that federal agents had instigated the violence during the January 6 riots.

 On Sean Hannity's show, he referred to the January 6 House Select Committee hearing as a "boring ...
 Hollywood production" and blamed the Capitol Police for their inability to defend the U.S. Capitol Building and prevent mob violence.

 The New York Times observed that by "not carrying the hearings live in prime time" Fox News was able to avoid a potentially "awkward on-screen moment."
 During the weeks following the 2020 election, Tucker Carlson and Sean Hannity promoted Trump's election fraud narrative.
 Previously disclosed text messages between Hannity and White House press secretary Kayleigh McEnany were presented during the hearing, which revealed a coordinated internal strategy and agreed-upon public messaging campaign with the Fox News host.

 NPR's David Folkenflik said coverage of the hearing would have required Fox News to "broadcast flat contradictions of what many leading Fox News personalities have told their audiences in the past year and a half."
 Chris Hayes, of MSNBC, condemned Fox News saying they "went to great lengths" by not airing the hearing and that the network simultaneously countered the findings of the House Select Committee investigation by doing "everything in their power to make sure their viewers were shielded from the brutal truth about the violent coup that Donald Trump fomented."
 For example, Hayes said their skipping of commercial breaks would cost the network unknown thousands of dollars but tended to keep viewers from switching to the other networks, where they would have found live hearing coverage.